Pointwise ergodic theorem for locally countable quasi-pmp graphs: Introduction

+and call it the \emph{hyperfinitizing vertex-price} of $G$ (with respect to $\mu$).
 We also define the analogous notions for edge-cuts.
 This was already done in \cite{Miller-Ts:erg_hyp_dec}*{Section 9} as well as earlier in \cite{Elek:combinatorial_cost} in a slightly different context.
 The following is a useful and easily applicable way of exploiting the nonhyperfiniteness of a measurable graph and variations of it have appeared in the aforementioned two papers: